chavid/CsvChunks/README.md

 ## Few design principles

 - I use strongly typed integers and arrays, so to ensure that I never combine an index with the wrong array.

+## Release process

+Commit everything.
+Call `release.bash v*.*.*` to prepare a tar file.
+Create the release on github, uploading the tar file.